danieljprice/splash/tests/README.md

 # CLI render regression tests
 # ===========================
 #
-# Black-box tests that run the `splash` binary, write PNGs, and compare
+# This directory contains both Fortran unit tests
+# and a regression testing script that runs `splash` on a binary dump from phantom,
-# `imagehash.phash` distances to expectations in
+# writes pngs, and compare `imagehash.phash` distances to expectations in
 # https://github.com/danieljprice/splash-testdata (latest `main`).
 #
-# The Phantom dump used for renders lives in that repo (`datafiles/binary_00000`,
+# The Phantom dump used for renders lives in that repo (`datafiles/binary_00000`)
-# a few MB).
-Do not download large Zenodo snapshots in CI.
 #
 # ## Dependencies (CI uses apt + unpinned pip)
 #